Bang2985/introduction-to-git/.github/steps/2-step.md

 <details>
 <summary>Having trouble? 🤷</summary><br/>

-- If `git status` shows unexpected files, double-check the files you have staged with `git add <file name>`
+- If `git status` shows the wrong files, you can remove them from staging with `git restore --staged <filename>`
-- Use `git add .` to stage all files at once (except ignored files)
-- Remember to commit the `.gitignore` file itself so others can benefit from it

 </details>